What cold? Frigid temps can't stop joy as fans return to MLB - WTMJ

 “I often said last year that when you went out during batting practice, it was kind of normal,” Mariners manager Scott Servais said.
 “But as you walked out for the game to start and the national anthem was played and looked around, there’s nobody there.
 It just didn’t feel right.
 It just didn’t have that same electricity in the ballpark.
 I missed it.
 I know the players missed it.”

 Brandt reported on this story from Phoenix.
-AP Baseball Writer Ronald Blum and AP Sports Writers Pat Graham, Steve Megargee, Noah Trister and Tim Booth contributed to this story.
+AP Baseball Writer Ronald Blum and AP Sports Writers Pat Graham, Steve Megargee, Noah Trister, Mitch Stacy, Tim Reynolds and Tim Booth contributed to this story.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports